huyqvo/Bee-Colony-for-Vehicle-Routing/README.md

 Run: python ABC.py

-Input n: the number of customers
+-Input n: the number of customers

-Input m: the number of vehicles
+-Input m: the number of vehicles

-Input k: the number of output solutions
+-Input k: the number of output solutions

-Input c: the capacity of each vehicle
+-Input c: the capacity of each vehicle

-Input loop: the number of iterations
+-Input loop: the number of iterations

-Input limit: set limit for step (e)
+-Input limit: set limit for step (e)

+-Input dataset path: path to dataset file
 </div>

 ---